noa/naacl2021/README.md

 conda environment (`conda create --prefix ./env python=3.8`), activate it (`conda activate ./env`), and run `pip install -r requirements.txt`.

-Including the location of this repository in your python path allows you to execute `import aid` in python:
+Then, include the location of this repository in your Python path:

 ```bash
 export PYTHONPATH=$PYTHONPATH:${PATH_TO_THIS_REPOSITORY}
 ```

+will enable you to import the `aid` (author ID) package.

 ## Running an experiment